Oasis Design logo

 Fall 2009

 Come learn by building... cob walls, earth plaster, passive and active solar space heating and stonework, and wood burning bathtub.
 Learn a ton about design and construction this summer, while working hard on a fun project, with breaks and community work days.
 Besides learning value comparable to classes costing thousands of dollars elsewhere, can include room, board (and possibly money as well, for someone with extensive relevant skills in plumbing, carpentry, masonry, or welding or exceptional work).
-See employment for more info about living and working at Oasis.
+See Employment for more info about living and working at Oasis.

 Sustainable Water Design for San Luis Obispo County, California